GraphicHealer/AutounattendGUI/README.md

     "WorkspacePath": ".\\MyOrgName\\AuGUI-Workspace"
 }
 ```
+Note how `MyOrgName` has been added to some of the paths, this will help you keep different builds seperated.

 Save it under a new name, like `MyOrgName-Settings.json`

 Once you have `MyOrgName-Settings.json` setup, switch back to the Admin Powershell you left open, and run the following: